wonrax/website/README.md

 - fix featuretype=lg width in multiple screen sizes
 - fix timeout when optimize large remote image
 - use a different, more optimized image format when original image is downloadable
+- custom image tranformation to allow image sharpening
+- hide the ToC when featuretype=lg element presents